Soap opera: Format

 UK soap operas are shot on videotape in the studio using a multi-camera setup.
 In their early years, Coronation Street and Emmerdale used 16 mm film for footage shot on location.
 Since the 1980s, UK soap opera have routinely featured scenes shot outdoors in each episode.
-This footage is shot on videotape on a purpose-built outdoor set that represents the community that the soap focuses on.
+This footage is shot on videotape on a purpose-built outdoor set that represents the community which the soap focuses on.

 Hollyoaks and Family Affairs were taped on high-definition video, and used the filmizing process.